johnnyblaze1999/portfolio/README.md

 # My portfolio was created using React, Vite, and Windtailcss

-This is a work in progress project
+This is a work in progress and not yet complete